 - Use compelling images and/or video to tell the story and appeal to your consumer’s emotions.

 #7: Book Speaking Engagements

 While some people would rather be trampled by a donkey than do public speaking, the majority can do it without having a panic attack.
 I myself did three business speaking engagements with audiences as large as 200+ attendees in the last year, and if I can do it, anyone can!
 As a non-profit marketer, your work is tied to something incredibly powerful and that you feel passionate about – so what better way to express it?

 Public speaking shouldn’t be underestimated as a marketing tactic for non-profits, and while you might not think of this as digital, it is.
 Many events are recorded, Periscoped, or Snapped and posted online, your slides can end up on SlideShare, and nowadays event attendees are covering everything on social, which means people will be tweeting what you’re saying, using event hashtags, and spreading your message, leading to a wider audience and more potential donors.

-Don’t let the fact that your budget is limited limit your potential to grow your nonprofit with digital marketing tactics.
+Don’t let the fact that your budget is limited limit your potential to grow your nonprofit with smart, effective, and affordable marketing tactics.
 Before you know it, you’ll be changing the world faster then you ever thought possible.